-L’Oréal is one such company that turned to Benify to help them create greater employee awareness around benefits and total compensation.
-Martina Heim, Total Rewards Director at L’Oréal, explains: “We wanted to find a way to better visualise and manage our various company rewards programs.
+L’Oréal is one such company that turned to Benify to help them create greater employee awareness around benefits and total reward.
+Martina Heim, Total Rewards Director at L’Oréal, explains: “We wanted to find a way to better visualize and manage our various company rewards programs.
 We wanted to empower our employees and ensure that each employee had a sound understanding of their available benefits and rewards in a way that was easy to access and engage with.
 We were able to achieve this through the special technology Benify developed, including their app.”

 Want to discover what benefits your employees really want?
 Download our Employee Benefits Report, where we surveyed over 19,000 employees and HR professionals about their benefits.